cliffordwilliam/nest-tea-app/project-log.md

     }
     // get req
     const request: Request = context.switchToHttp().getRequest();
-    // use key to get req token data const user = request[REQUEST_USER_KEY] as ActiveUserData | undefined;
+    // use key to get req payload
+    const user = request[REQUEST_USER_KEY] as ActiveUserData | undefined;
     // check if logged in user role is the same as decor's return contextRole === user?.role;